matbrady/color-me-sass/README.md

 ColorMeSASSMap
 ===========

 Colour library for SASS.
-Each color group has been coverted to a map to reduce the amount of global varaible scope.
+Each color group has been coverted to a map to reduce the amount of global variables.

  [Full site with colours, variable names and documentation here](http://richbray.me/cms/).